xaviervia/day-dream/README.md

 # day-dream

-An uncurated collection of Fantasy Land types that I find useful.
+An playground collection of Fantasy Land types that I find useful.

 ```
 yarn add day-dream